Svenstrup railway station

 Svenstrup railway station is a railway station serving the railway town of Svenstrup in Himmerland south of Aalborg, Denmark.

-Svenstrup station is located on the Randers-Aalborg Line from Randers to Aalborg and is part of the Aalborg Commuter Rail service.
+Svenstrup station is located on the Randers–Aalborg railway line between Randers and Aalborg.
 It opened in 1872, closed in 1972, and reopened in 2003.
-The train services are currently operated by the railway companies DSB and Nordjyske Jernbaner.
+The train services are currently operated by the railway company Nordjyske Jernbaner.

 History

 The original station opened in 1872.
-In 1899, Svendstrup Station also became the terminus of the new Aars-Nibe-Svendstrup railway line.
-From 1902, however, all trains on the Aars-Nibe-Svenstrup railway line were continued from Svenstrup to Aalborg station using the tracks of the Randers–Aalborg line.
-The Aars-Nibe-Svenstrup line was extended to Hvalpsund in 1910.
+In 1899, Svendstrup Station also became the terminus of the new Aars–Nibe–Svendstrup railway line.
+From 1902, however, all trains on the Aars–Nibe–Svenstrup railway line were continued from Svenstrup to Aalborg station using the tracks of the Randers–Aalborg line.
+The Aars–Nibe–Svenstrup line was extended to in 1910.
 The Aalborg-Hvalpsund Line was closed in 1969.
 Svendstrup station was closed in 1972 during a series of station closures in the 1970s.
-It reopened in 2003 as a part of the new Aalborg Commuter Rail service.
+However, it reopened in 2003 as a part of the new Aalborg Commuter Rail service.